xhaxa/MARIO/README.md

 At the moment, **Get The Picture!** has one level.
 Additional levels will be developed in the future with further obstacles and increased difficulty as well as other artists.
 The idea is also to create a **Get The Picture!** for other areas of knowledge such as natural sciences, literature, music, etc.

-Game developed by https://github.com/xhaxa and https://github.com/jorlorsan | With the help of teaching body https://reboot.academy/
+Game developed by https://github.com/xhaxa and https://github.com/jorlorsan | With the help of the teaching body @ https://reboot.academy/